4766 Lincoln Ave, Oakland, CA 94602

 From the grounds of the temple, you can see for miles over the bay.
 Set on 18 acres in the Oakland hills, the temple offers spectacular views of Oakland and San Francisco out to the Golden Gate Bridge.

-Though the rooftop gardens were closed for several months due to COVID-19, they are now open to the public.
-They can be accessed through the front courtyard and up the stairs on either side.
+The rooftop gardens can be accessed through the front courtyard and up the stairs on either side.

 A statue of the Christus is visible through the floor-to-ceiling windows of the Visitors’ Center to the right of the temple.
 As you walk quietly past this beautiful statue you may feel the peace of a place devoted to Christ.